httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 2. For each field value in the set:
     0. Strip leading and trailing whitespace from the field value.
 Note that since HTTP field values are not allowed to contain leading and trailing whitespace, this will be a no-op in a compliant implementation.
     1. Remove any obsolete line-folding within the line and replace it with a single space (" "), as discussed in {{Section 5.2 of HTTP1}}.
 Note that this behavior is specific to {{HTTP1}} and does not apply to other versions of the HTTP specification.
-    2. Encode the bytes of the resulting field value's ASCII representation as a Byte Sequence.
+    2. Encode the bytes of the resulting field value's bytes as a Byte Sequence.
+Note that most fields are restricted to ASCII characters, but other octets could be included and need to be treated with care.
     3. Add the Byte Sequence to the List accumulator.
 3. The intermediate result is a List of Byte Sequence values.
 4. Follow the strict serialization of a List as described in {{Section 4.1.1 of STRUCTURED-FIELDS}} and return this output.